 University Health Care Foundation

 A $10,000.00 grant to provide speech/language sessions for 20 to 40 children who have chronic conditions such as autism spectrum disorder and who would be denied therapy or would receive very limited therapy through Medicaid.

 A $10,000.00 grant to create a program that provides employment training and opportunity to persons with disabilities through recycling and reusing durable medical equipment and provides people with disabilities the opportunity to obtain clean and refurbished medical equipment or the ability to repair their current equipment, which they might not otherwise be able to afford.

 The Community Foundation's unrestricted grant making focuses on Arts/Cultural; Civic Affairs; Community Development; Education; Environmental Services; Human Services; Health; and Children/Youth/Family Services.

-If you would like additional information regarding these awards or additional information about The Community Foundation, please contact R. Lee Smith, Jr., President/CEO at 706-724-1314.
-The Foundation's web site at www.cfcsra.org may also be resourceful to you.
+If you would like additional information regarding these awards or additional information about The Community Foundation, please contact The Community Foundation at 706-724-1314.